StyleGuard: Preventing Text-to-Image-Model-based Style Mimicry Attacks by Style Perturbations: Background

 While these methods exhibit robustness to simple transformations, recent work has introduced purification-based methods, including DiffPure \cite{nie2022diffusion} and Noise Upscaling \cite{honig2025adversarial}, which first add noise to images and then employ an LDM as purifier or upscaler to remove noise.
 These approaches have demonstrated impressive results in removing protective noise, rendering many recent protective methods ineffective.
-Therefore, there is an urgent need to develop more robust methods to defend against such attacks, particularly in light of the challenges posed by the purification-based attacks.
+Therefore, there is an urgent need to develop more robust methods to defend against such attacks.